INSPIRE-MIF/gp-single-access-point/sample-implementation.md

 chmod 755 wmssampleintegration
 chmod 755 wms_info.php
 ```
-Current service endpoint is set to locahost.
+Current service endpoint in configuration files is set to locahost.
 If needed change it in configuration files to a correct URL of the service.
 Use the text editor of your choice, e.g. nano.
 ```
 nano /srv/cp/cp.map
 ```